wireapp/wire-server/docs/reference/config-options.md

 ### Locale

+#### setDefaultLocale (deprecated / ignored)

 The brig server config option `setDefaultLocale` has been replaced by `setDefaultUserLocale` and `setDefaultTemplateLocale`.
 Both settings are optional and `setDefaultTemplateLocale` defaults to `EN` and `setDefaultLocale` defaults to `setDefaultTemplateLocale`.
-If `setDefaultLocale` was not set or set to `EN` before this release, nothing needs to be done.
+If `setDefaultLocale` was not set or set to `EN` before this change, nothing needs to be done.
 If `setDefaultLocale` was set to any other language other than `EN` the name of the setting should be changed to `setDefaultTemplateLocale`.

 #### `setDefaultTemplateLocale`